MacMannes/stackmob-docs/sdks/js/guides/developer.md

 });
 ```

-API Version 0 is your built in development environment. <a href="https://developer.stackmob.com/module/apiversions">Learn more about API Versions here.</a>
+API Version 0 is your built in development environment. <a href="https://developer.stackmob.com/module/apiversions" target="_blank">Learn more about API Versions here.</a>

 <div class="alert alert-info">
   <div class="row-fluid">